andrasfuchs/EDFbrowser/README.md

 The original EDFBrowser was created by Teunis van Beelen.

-This Pro version in an extended version of the original and maintained by [Andras Fuchs](linkedin.com/in/andrasfuchs).
+This Pro version is an extended version of the original and maintained by [Andras Fuchs](linkedin.com/in/andrasfuchs).

 New features in the Pro version
 -----------